ramseymcgrath/PCILeechFWGenerator/README.md

 pcileech-build-sudo
 ```

+#### Common errors (at a glance)

+`No valid MMIO BARs found - all BARs are either size 0 or I/O-port`: Your device is probably fine, the container just can't read the pcie device.
+Run the vfio fix script, make sure immou is enabled, and restart.

+`TUI errors`: Run a cli build, its just as easy and has more logs.

+`PC crashes during FW clone`: You're probably flashing an on-board device (sound card or video card on a motherboard), this is very likely to crash your southside bus and reboot your PC.
+Besides that it's harmless.

+`My device is red in the TUI`: Sometimes its fine, you can give it a try.

 #### Repository Development Usage

 This can all be run from a venv.
 Ubuntu especially likes to manage the default python and some of the packages are way too old, and a venv is way easier.